Five-Year MS Program

 Example Program of Study

-Senior year: Student takes at least one additional 400-level course that they can apply to the MS degree.
-(One is required for the BS, so this would be the second 400-level course taken prior to entering the MS program.)
+Senior year: Student takes at least one additional 400-level course is applied to the MS degree. *

-Fall and spring semester of MS year: Student completes two graduate courses each semester (16 credits total), CHEM 511 each semester (two credits total), and CHEM 495 master’s research each semester (four credits per semester, eight credits total).
+Fall and spring semester of MS year: Student completes two graduate courses, graduate seminar, and master’s research each semester.

 MS Thesis and Oral Defense